The most important determinators in the analysis of a potential bone tumor are:

 It is important to realize that the plain radiograph is the most useful examination for differentiating these lesions.

 CT and MRI are only helpful in selected cases.

-In this article there are links to other articles about bone tumors.
+Here are links to other articles about bone tumors:

 Most bone tumors are osteolytic.